OGKingFox/Toplist/README.md

 # Toplist
-A gaming toplist built using Phalcon PHP Framework.
+A gaming oriented toplist built using Phalcon PHP Framework.
+Some features include a chart for each server displaying incomming votes for every day of the month, Discord OAuth for login, discord widgets, and more.

 Required:
 Phalcon PHP Framework - https://phalconphp.com/en/